krasow/PIMTPCH/README.md

 sh tpch.sh -t <TEST> -q <QUERY> -i <ITERATIONS>
 ```
 set test as ```upmem``` or ```cpu```

-set query as the query number to run
+set query as the query number to run.

 set iterations to the number of iterations

 for more help ```sh tpch.sh -h```

 ## datasets